mklabs/ue4-targetsystemplugin/readme.md

 - Option to control character rotation when locked on.
 - Switch to new target with axis input (on mouse / gamepad axis movement).
 - Two Blueprint implementable events on component on Target Locked On and Off.
+- Adds a Pitch Offset at close range, the greater it is the closer the player gets to the target.

 ## Installation